canh25xp/GraduationThesis/OUTLINES.md

 **Problem Addressed**: The need for a state-of-the-art GEC model that can generate corrected text based on input sentences.

 **Choice**: T5 (Text-To-Text Transfer Transformer) is a sequence-to-sequence model that converts all text-based language tasks into a text-to-text format.
-T5-Large, a variant of T5, has been fine-tuned for grammatical error correction and is one of the base models used in ALLECS.
+T5-Large, a variant of T5, has been fine-tuned for grammatical error correction and is one of the base models used in GecWeb.

 **Alternatives**: Other sequence-to-sequence models like BERT or GPT-3 could be used, but T5's unified framework makes it more suitable for GEC tasks.
 Additionally, T5 has been specifically adapted for GEC by fine-tuning on the cl.ang-8 dataset.

-**Justification**: T5-Large's ability to handle a wide range of text-based tasks and its high performance in GEC tasks make it an ideal choice for ALLECS.
+**Justification**: T5-Large's ability to handle a wide range of text-based tasks and its high performance in GEC tasks make it an ideal choice for GecWeb.
 Its pre-trained nature allows for efficient fine-tuning on GEC-specific datasets.

 **Source**: Raffel et al. (2020) introduced T5 and demonstrated its effectiveness in various NLP tasks, including GEC.